CiscoDevNet/terraform-provider-cml2/docs/resources/lab.md

   # nodes:
   # ...

-  # if wait is set then wait until the lab converged, it defaults to true
+  # if wait is set then wait until the lab converged, it defaults to true stages
+  # have no effect if wait is false and this will produce a warning!
   # wait = false

-  # state can be STARTED or DEFINED_ON_CORE when creating
+  # state can be STARTED or DEFINED_ON_CORE when creating.
+For a running lab, it
-  # for running lab, it can be also set to STOPPED
-  # if not set, it defaults to DEFINED_ON_CORE (e.g. the lab is created but will
+  # can be also set to STOPPED.
+If not set, it defaults to DEFINED_ON_CORE (e.g.
-  # not be started after creating).
+  # the lab is created but will not be started after creating).
   # state = "STARTED"

+  # dicionary, keyed with the node label and the text configuration which will
+  # be injected into the node when creating the lab resource.
+  configs = {
+    "server-0" : "hostname server-0",
+    "server-1" : "hostname server-1",
+    "server-2" : "hostname server-2"
+    "server-3" : "hostname server-3",
+  }

+  staging = {
+    stages = [
+      "infrastructure",
+      "underlay",
+      "overlay",
+      "red-team",
+      "blue-team"
+    ],
+    start_remaining = false
+  }

+  timeouts = {
+    create = "20h"
+    update = "1h30m"
+    delete = "20m" # currently unused
+  }

 }
 ```